CompliSpace/complispace.github.com/_posts/2013-08-27-August-Updates.markdown

 ---

 ##Schedule
-August updates are scheduled to take place on **DayOfWeek Date Month** with no disruption to services expected.
+August updates are scheduled to take place on Thursday 4th September with no disruption to services expected.
 If a client has unusual behaviour, be sure to have them [clear their cache][Clear Cache].